billreiss/maui8titlebar/README.md

 # maui8titlebar

 This sample shows a way to override the color of the Windows title bar in MAUI.
-You could actually use it to do other customizations based on the pattern here.
+You could actually use it to do other customizations based on the pattern here, once you have a handle to the titlebar container, you could do whatever you want with it.
+This sample uses MAUI Blazor but it should work fine in MAUI without Blazor.

 These are the steps to add this to your own app: